carpentries-incubator/machine-learning-neural-python/episodes/05-train_eval.md

 teaching: 20
 exercises: 10
 questions:
-- "What is a convolutional neural network?"
+- "How do I train a neural network?"
-- "What is a saliency map?"
+- "How can I understand what aspects of an image contribute to predictions made by a network?"
 objectives:
 - "Train a convolutational neural network for classification."
 - "Evalute the network's performance on a test set."
 - "Review model performance with saliency maps."
 keypoints:
-- "Saliency maps can be used to highlight the areas of an image that are discriminative with respect to the given class."
+- "We can use tools to highlight the areas of an image that contribute to a model output."
 ---

 ## Compile and train your model